-The \textbf{SepDeQ} rule can be seen as either a form of the \emph{formula renaming rule with positive literals} introduced in \textbf{Section \ref{sec:trans}} or a form of the \emph{splitting rule with propositional symbols}~\cite{RV01a,dN01}.
-Unlike the \emph{splitting rule} \cite{W01}, the \textbf{SepDeQ} rule does not create a new branch in the derivation, thus no back-tracking is needed.
-Due to the introduction of the fresh predicate symbols in the \textbf{SepDeQ} conclusions, one cannot use the \emph{subsumption elimination technique} to eliminate the \textbf{SepDeQ} premise by the \textbf{SepDeQ} conclusions, however, the splitting rule can take the advantage of the subsumption elimination technique as no fresh predicate symbols are needed in the splitting process.
+The \textbf{SepDeQ} rule can be seen as either a form of \emph{formula renaming with positive literals} introduced in \textbf{Section \ref{sec:trans}} or a form of the \emph{splitting rule with propositional symbols}~\cite{RV01a,dN01}.
+Unlike \emph{splitting} \cite{W01}, the \textbf{SepDeQ} rule does not create a new branch in the derivation, thus no back-tracking is needed.
+Due to the introduction of the fresh predicate symbols in the \textbf{SepDeQ} conclusions, one cannot use the \emph{subsumption elimination technique} to eliminate the \textbf{SepDeQ} premise by the \textbf{SepDeQ} conclusions, whereas splitting can take the advantage of the subsumption elimination technique as no fresh predicate symbols are needed in the splitting process.